Posts Tagged ‘Parenting Teens’

 10 Ways to Help Your Teen Get Over a Breakup

-It may have been some time ago, but although you’re now a parent, you can probably still think back to your teenage years and remember your first breakup.
+Teen Get Over a Breakup It may have been some time ago, but although you’re now a parent, you can probably still think back to your teenage years and remember your first breakup.
 How did it feel?
 One moment, you were on cloud nine.
 The next, you’ve crashed and shattered to pieces.
-The breakup may have caused you the most…
+The breakup may…

 Read MoreParents: What You Need To Know About Teen Eating Disorders

+What you need to know about teen eating disorders.
 Are you concerned about your teen developing an eating disorder?
-As a caring parent, the worry about your teen falling prey to societal ideas of body image that are less than healthy has probably crossed your mind a time or two—especially if you have a daughter.
-Why do teens succumb to the pressure?
-Some think,…
+As a caring parent, the worry about your teen falling prey to societal ideas of body image that are less than healthy has probably crossed your mind a time or two—especially if you have a daughter.…

 Read MoreIs Your Teen Questioning Their Sexuality? – Learn How You Can Support Them

+Is your teen questioning their sexuality?
 For some teenagers, their sexual orientation is clear from the very start.
 For others, not so much.
 At one time or another during their adolescence, many teens find themselves in the process of figuring out where they are in connection with their sexuality.
-While that is a fairly common process, many parents are somewhat uncomfortable…
+While that is a fairly common…

 Read MoreHas Your Teen Learned Helplessness? – 5 Ways to Reverse the Problem